zedlopez/ifm/Examples/Zero.md

 ```

-This does require a rule for an activity (see the chapter on Activities), but it's a fairly straightforward one:
+This does require a rule for an activity (see [Activities]), but it's a fairly straightforward one: